Should I Become a Jailer or Correctional Officer?

 Correctional officers or jailers enforce rules and monitor the behavior of prisoners, including those awaiting trial.
-These officers generally need an eye for detail and the ability to react with authority in a crisis.
+These officers generally need an eye for detail and the ability to calmly react with authority in a crisis.
 Strong written and oral communication skills are also needed in this occupation that holds the potential for violence.

-|Degree Field||Criminal justice, criminology, corrections or a related discipline**|
+|Education Field||Criminal justice, criminology, psychology or a related discipline|

-|Licensure and Certification||Some states require a license; voluntary certification is also available*|
+|Licensure and Certification||Licensure requirement varies by state; voluntary professional certification is available|

 |Experience||Up to three years of experience may be required in order to work in federal prisons|

-Step 1: Complete Training
+Step 2: Complete Training

 Jailers and correctional officers participate in training academies administered by government agencies or take jailer courses at community colleges.
 These short-term jailer or correctional officer training programs don't lead to a degree but can prepare students for entry-level positions in the field.
 Applicants must complete physical assessments, a background check and an interview.